cyanheads/claude-sidebar-modifier/README.md

 # 🤖 Claude.ai Sidebar Modifier

 ## 🎯 Description
-This Firefox extension allows you to modify the sidebar behavior on Claude.ai, providing a customizable and more focused browsing experience.
-You can adjust the sidebar width or completely disable it from popping up.
-Useful for users who want to optimize their screen real estate or prefer a specific sidebar configuration.
+This Firefox extension allows you to modify the sidebar behavior on Claude.ai.
+You can adjust the sidebar width or completely disable it from popping in.
+Useful for users who want to optimize their screen real estate or prefer a specific sidebar width.

 ## ✨ Features
 - ➡️ Adjust sidebar width using a slider